 Usually, the app will show health, status, max capacity, etc. You might know that anything above 80% is considered good.
 Also, please do not overcharge the phone, that will reduce battery life.

 Ampere is simply an app, and it doesn’t have any magical powers to increase your smartphone’s battery life.
-All it does is analyse your phone’s software and hardware battery usage to urge an estimate of your phone’s current capacity.
+All it does is analyse your phone’s software and hardware battery usage to urge an estimate of your smartphone’s current capacity and give you an idea about its battery health.

 Read also: Vivo takes Indian Smartphone market by storm, leaves Samsung behind